-We work with hundreds of clients each year to help them obtain a GSA Schedule Contract.
+We work with hundreds of clients each year to help them obtain a GSA Multiple Award Schedule (MAS) Contract, also known as a GSA Schedule.
 Sometimes, companies attempt the process on their own before coming to us.
-We’ve put together a list of some of the most common mistakes companies make when pursuing a GSA Schedule Contract.
+We’ve put together a list of some of the most common mistakes companies make when pursuing a GSA MAS Contract.

 Any one of these mistakes could lead GSA to reject your proposal, so take note.
 When you’ve spent months sorting through the solicitation, compiling information, and piecing together your GSA Schedule proposal, the last thing you want is a rejection notice from GSA.

 Don’t Make These Mistakes Getting Your GSA Schedule